MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 ### Data storage

-- [Azure SQL][Azure SQL Database] is part of the [Azure SQL family][Azure SQL] and is built for the cloud.
+- [Azure SQL Database][Azure SQL Database] is part of the [Azure SQL][Azure SQL] family and is built for the cloud.
 This service offers all the benefits of a fully managed and evergreen platform as a service.
-Azure SQL Database also provides AI-powered, automated features that optimize performance and durability.
+SQL Database also provides AI-powered, automated features that optimize performance and durability.
 Serverless compute and [Hyperscale storage options][Hyperscale service tier] automatically scale resources on demand.

+- [SQL Managed Instance][What is Azure SQL Managed Instance?] is part of the Azure SQL service portfolio.
+This intelligent, scalable, cloud database service combines the broadest SQL Server engine compatibility with all the benefits of a fully managed and evergreen platform as a service.
+With SQL Managed Instance, you can modernize existing apps at scale.

+- [SQL Server on Azure VMs][Azure SQL on VM] provides a way to lift and shift SQL Server workloads to the cloud with 100 percent code compatibility.
+As part of the Azure SQL family, SQL Server on Azure VMs offers the combined performance, security, and analytics of SQL Server with the flexibility and hybrid connectivity of Azure.
+With SQL Server on Azure VMs, you can migrate existing apps or build new apps.
+You can also access the latest SQL Server updates and releases, including SQL Server 2019.

 - [Azure Database for PostgreSQL][Azure Database for PostgreSQL] is a fully managed relational database service that's based on the community edition of the open-source [PostgreSQL][PostgreSQL] database engine.
 With this service, you can focus on application innovation instead of database management.
 You can also scale your workload quickly and easily.